daviebadger/books/restructuredtext/restructuredtext.rst

 Attention Directive
 """""""""""""""""""

-Add attentive information to a text:
+Add attentive information to a text (a user should notice something):

 .. code:: rst